tarwn/lessthandot-hugo/blogs/content/posts/2008-12-30-my-to-do-list-for-2009.md

 I noticed last night on my [twitter][1] feed that [Jason Massie][2] tagged me here:

-My list is more a to-do list for the year than a resolution, since I am as perfect as Chrissie1 having a resolution would mean I wasn’t perfect, this clearly isn’t so.
+My list is more a to-do list for the year than a resolution, since I am as perfect as Chrissie1 having a resolution would mean I wasn't perfect, this clearly isn't so.

 Here is what I intend to do in 2009

 **Reading more books (at least 2 books a month)**

 When I commuted to New York City from Princeton I read about 60 books a year.
 This was easily accomplished because my commute was about an hour each way.
 Now that I have a 6 minute commute this becomes a little harder.
 I have three kids under the age of five; two of them just entered their terrible two stage.
-While they are awake you cannot read because you want to spend some time with them, then there is the wife who doesn’t want to be ignored either.
-Luckily I don’t watch that much TV a week, maybe 3 hours max.
+While they are awake you cannot read because you want to spend some time with them, then there is the wife who doesn't want to be ignored either.
+Luckily I don't watch that much TV a week, maybe 3 hours max.
 All this leaves me with about 4 or 5 hours to read per week at home.
 I could read at work during lunch for 30 minutes a day and surf the other 30 minutes.
-I don’t know yet how this will work out but somehow I hope I can manage it.
+I don't know yet how this will work out but somehow I hope I can manage it.

 **Answering at least 10 questions a day on various sites**